nhn/tui.editor/docs/en/viewer.md

 ## Another Way to Create Viewer

 Be careful not to load both an editor and a viewer at the same time because an editor already contains a viewer function, you can initialize with `Editor.factory()` of an editor and set the `viewer` option to value `true` in order to make the a viewer.
-You can also call `getHtml()` to render the HTML.

 ```js
 import Editor from '@toast-ui/editor';